trpc/trpc/www/docs/client/links.md

       links: [
         httpBatchLink({
           url: '/api/trpc',
-          maxBatchSize: 10 // a reasonable size
+          maxURLLength: 2083 // a suitable size for your deployment environment & use case.
         }),
       ],
     };